Wing Commander RN Bateson 39054 DFC RAF AVM Robert Norman Bateson CB DSO & Bar DFC 1912—1986

 He had led six operations on Sumatra in ten days to bring the total to 76.
 By the end of February on Java, the count was about 86.

 According to Burrage, 211 Squadron Blenheims were available to take part in a raid on Palembang on 19 February.
-Shores reports that three aircraft were led by Bateson, with Coughlan (presumably Cummins) and Richardson in Z9660; and one other aircraft.
-All returned safely but Coughlan’s Z9660 was written off on return, the main spar cracked.
+Shores, Cull & Izawa reports that three aircraft were led by Bateson, with Coughlan (presumably Cummins) and Richardson in Z9660; and one other aircraft.
+All returned safely.
+Reportedly, Coughlan’s Z9660 was written off on return with the main spar cracked, however, Cuttiford’s own Flying Log for 21 February is unequivocal in recording his crew in that aircraft for the last Moesi River raid.

 At some point in this period of intense operational and organisational workload, it had been possible for the surplus airmen groundcrew to assemble at Batavia.
 Some (perhaps the ill and wounded) were to be evacuated along with some 34 Squadron and 84 Squadron men, ironically aboard the Yoma for Ceylon on 20 February.
 Numbers or roll unknown, unfortunately.

-According to Shores, there were five Blenheims on this raid, led by Bateson—presumably in two Flights, one led by the CO, the other by Wyllie.
+According to Shores, Cull & Izawa, there were five Blenheims on this raid, led by Bateson—presumably in two Flights, one led by the CO, the other by Wyllie.
 However, according to Neate, the raid was mounted by six Blenheims, led by S/Ldr Passmore of 84 Squadron, with Wyllie leading two RAAF crews (including that of Burrage).
 On 24 and 25 February, Kalidjati came under air attack, destroying some Blenheims on the ground.
-About this time, the AOC ordered that remaining Blenheims be pooled together at Kalidjati under 84 Squadron control.
+The AOC had earlier ordered that remaining Blenheims be pooled together at Kalidjati under 84 Squadron control, which they did on 25 February.

 The next day, 26 February, 211 Squadron personnel withdrew from Batavia and from Kalidjati by train and truck to reach Poerwokerto far to the South by 27 or 28 February.
 In the midst of chaos, Bateson and Bright, the Adjutant, had succeeded in having the Squadron aircrew and groundcrew gather at a disused sugar factory.
 There they camped for a day or so, as recounted by Tom Henderson, and as Jim Fryatt and Mick Dudman’s photographs show.